Frequently Asked Questions

 I’m working on a group project.
 Can we come in for a group session?

 Yes.
 Our scheduling system requires that the appointment be made under a single student’s name, so you’ll have to decide which one of you will be responsible for making and keeping track of any appointments.
 Also, please let us know when you make the appointment how many people will be attending.
-See our Policies page for more info about group sessions.

 I’m a distance learner and can’t come to campus.
 Can the Writing Center help me?